babakfp/vscode-pretty-styles/README.md

 ## Limitations

--   Only works on Windows OS.
+-   It only works on Windows OS.
--   Only works on my system.
-I use Windows 11 and OneDrive is disabled.
-I'm not sure how it will behave on other people's computers.
+-   It only works on my system.
+I don't know if it will work on other people's computers.

+    Windows specifications:

+    -   Edition: Windows 11 Pro
+    -   Version: 23H2
+    -   OneDrive: Disabled

 ## Contributions